OCHA-DAP/hdx-cli-toolkit/USERGUIDE.md

 hdx-toolkit list --organization=international-organization-for-migration --key=data_update_frequency,dataset_date --output_path=2024-02-05-iom-dtm.csv
 ```

 `list` can also output the value of nested keys such as `organization.name` or lists of values such as `tags.name` or `groups.name`.
-The displaying attributes from `resources`, `quickcharts`, `showcases`, `fs_check_info` and `shape_info` forces multiple queries to HDX per dataset and can be slow, therefore it should only be used if necessary and only for small numbers of datasets at a time.
+The displaying attributes from `resources`, `showcases`, `fs_check_info` and `shape_info` forces multiple queries to HDX per dataset and can be slow, therefore it should only be used if necessary and only for small numbers of datasets at a time.
 An example of this is as follows:

 ```shell
 hdx-toolkit list --organization=healthsites --dataset_filter=gibraltar-healthsites --hdx_site=stage --key=resources.name --value=True